TurtleZhong/msckf_mono/src/msckf_mono/README.md

 2018.03.11 finish the target.

 next target: advertise the Tracking information and the image.
 DO NOT USE opencv to show the image. please use rqt or rviz.

+2018.4.26 finish the target.

+next target: Modified the msckf node (a big project)